BeepBoopRun/holding-tight/README.md

 > [!WARNING]
 > You **NEED** to modify all the files inside the secrets directory, if the server is to be used for anything other than small testing.

+> [!IMPORTANT]
+> Inside the .env file, you can configure some aspect of the website, if you plan to use it long-term, you should look through them.